shipsgold/multi-token-standard-impl/NEP.md

 # Summary
 [summary]: #summary

-A standard interface for  a multi token standard that supports fungible, semi-fungible, and tokens of any typeallowing for ownership, transfer, and batch transfer of tokens generally regardless of specific type.
+A standard interface for  a multi token standard that supports fungible, semi-fungible, and tokens of any type, allowing for ownership, transfer, and batch transfer of tokens generally regardless of specific type.

 # Motivation
 [motivation]: #motivation